 Insulation and Climate Control

-Insulated hangars provide multiple benefits.
-Temperature moderation protects aircraft systems and enables year-round maintenance.
-Condensation reduction prevents corrosion.
-Noise reduction benefits apply to both your activities and neighbors.
+Insulated hangars provide multiple tangible benefits.
+Temperature moderation protects sensitive aircraft systems and enables year-round maintenance work.
+Condensation reduction prevents corrosion that destroys aircraft value.
+Noise reduction benefits both your activities and relationships with neighbors.

 Common insulation approaches include fiberglass batts in metal building systems (economical, effective), spray foam insulation (premium performance, higher cost), and rigid foam panels (good performance, moderate cost).

-Active heating systems add complexity and cost but dramatically improve usability.
+Active heating systems add complexity and cost but dramatically improve winter usability.
 Options range from simple electric unit heaters to sophisticated radiant floor systems.
-Match heating investment to your climate and usage patterns.
+Match heating investment to your climate and realistic usage patterns.

 Floor Design

-Concrete floor slabs require careful engineering.
-Aviation loads differ from typical commercial construction, with concentrated wheel loads and fuel/oil exposure considerations.
+Concrete floor slabs require careful engineering beyond residential construction standards.
+Aviation loads differ significantly from typical commercial construction, with concentrated wheel loads and fuel/oil exposure considerations.

 Floor finishes range from standard broomed concrete to epoxy coatings to polished concrete.
 Each has trade-offs in cost, durability, and maintenance requirements.